Freddd13/PyBiliBackup/README.md

 ![](docs/enable_rw.png)

 Then the action will be triggered when pushing to repo or reaching a certain time everyday.
 The latter can be set in the auto_download.yml.
+In the github action, the colorlog seems to bring some display errors, but it should not have effect on the code running.

+Note that sometimes(or in most time, maybe related to VM's IP) when running via github action, the api bilix using sometimes seems unaccessible, causing backup failure.
+If you feel it is unstable, the docker or local method is preferred for you, see the content below.

 ### Use Docker
 1. Download the config file: